What Teens Need to Know About Filing a Tax Return | Mydoh

 Girl wearing red hijab and glasses using a calculator

-If your teen has a part-time job, there are benefits to them filing a tax return with the Canada Revenue Agency (CRA).
-After all, learning how to prepare your first tax return is an important skill when it comes to financial literacy for teens.
-While it might feel like a daunting prospect, they don’t need to know their capital gains from their depreciable property in order to file a tax return.
+If you’re a teen with a part-time job, there are benefits to them filing a tax return with the Canada Revenue Agency (CRA).
+After all, learning how to prepare your first tax return is an important skill when it comes to learning about financial literacy.
+While it might feel like a daunting prospect, you don’t need to know your capital gains from your depreciable property in order to file a tax return.

 We spoke with Judith Bailey, a Team Lead and CPA with TurboTax, who shared some tips and tricks to help teens prepare their first tax return.

-Do teenagers need to file taxes in Canada?
+Do under 18 need to file taxes in Canada?

 Regardless of age, Canadians are generally required to file a tax return if they earn an amount of money that exceeds the basic personal amount.
-For the 2023 tax year, that amount is $15,000.
+For the 2023 tax year, the basic personal amount is $15,000.
 “Usually a teenager has a summer job or casual work; if they earn less than that they aren’t going to be required to file,” says Bailey.

-Bottom line: if your teen earns less than the basic personal amount, they’re not required to file a tax return.
+Bottom line: If you’re a teen who earns less than the basic personal amount, you’re not required to file a tax return.

 What are the advantages of filing a tax return as a teen?

-Maybe your teen doesn’t need to prepare a tax return, but that doesn’t mean they shouldn’t.
+Maybe you don’t need to prepare a tax return, but that doesn’t mean they shouldn’t.
 “There are huge advantages to filing a return as a teen,” explains Bailey.
-Here are some reasons why it may be worthwhile for teens:
+Here are some reasons why it may be worth it for you:

 “One of the biggest reasons to file a return is you may be entitled to a refund,” Bailey says.
-Anyone earning under the $15,000 threshold won’t have any tax payable, but your teen may have had EI (Employment Insurance) and CPP (Canada Pension Plan) contributions automatically deducted by an employer.
-The reason for this is an employer doesn’t know how much your teen will earn in a year.
-At the end of the year, have your kids look at their total earnings and any common tax deductions.
-“If your teen had deductions made and they filed a return, they could be entitled to a refund,” explains Bailey.
+Anyone earning under the $15,000 threshold won’t have any tax payable, but you may have had EI (Employment Insurance) and CPP (Canada Pension Plan) contributions automatically deducted by an employer.
+The reason for this is an employer doesn’t know how much you’ll earn as a teen in a year.
+At the end of the year, take a look at your total earnings and any common tax deductions.
+“If you’ve had deductions made and file a return, you could be entitled to a refund,” explains Bailey.

-Bailey says the second biggest reason why teens should file a tax return is to build up their RRSP (Registered Retirement Savings Plan) room.
-While most 15-year-olds aren’t likely to be saving for their retirement, they can still start planning for it.
+Bailey says the second biggest reason why you should file a tax return as a teen is to build up your RRSP (Registered Retirement Savings Plan) room.
+While you’re likely not saving for retirement, you can still start planning for it.
 “Whenever you file your income tax return, you’ll be able to allocate 18 per cent of that year’s income towards next year’s RRSP contribution room,” explains Bailey.
-That means if your teen makes $1,000 one year, they’ve built up a $180 RRSP room.
+That means if you make $1,000 one year, you’ve built up room for a $180 RRSP contribution.
 “So if you file taxes when you’re 16, by the time you’re 30, you’re going to have built up 14 years worth of room,” says Bailey.
-But if your teen waits until their mid-20s when they land their first real job, they’ll have lost out on all that room.
+But if you wait until your mid-20s when you land their first real job to file a tax return, you’ll have missed out on all that RRSP contribution room.

 Preparing a tax return is a life skill just about everyone has to learn at some point.
 “The earlier you file your return, the simpler it’s going to be,” says Bailey.
-Which is why learning to file a return where, say, your teen made $500 over the summer is probably going to be the simplest return you’ll ever do.
-This way, kids begin to know the basics of a tax return.
+Which is why learning to file a return where, say, you’ve made $500 over the summer is probably going to be the simplest return you’ll ever do.
 “Then, each year you do one, it might be a little more complicated, but you’re learning a little bit more as you go,” explains Bailey.
-She says it’s better to learn now, rather than waiting until they are in their twenties and might also have additional considerations, such as deducting donations or moving expenses to consider.
+She says it’s better to learn now, rather than waiting until you’re are in your twenties and might also have additional considerations, such as deducting donations or moving expenses.
 “It’s like learning to ride a bike, the earlier you can do it, the better,” she says.

-Another reason why teens should file their taxes is they’ll then be set up on the CRA system.
-“That way, when they turn 19, they’re automatically eligible for the HST/GST credit,” says Bailey.
+Another reason why you should file your taxes as a teen is you’ll be registered on the CRA (Canada Revenue Agency) system.
+“That way, when you turn 19, you’re automatically eligible for any HST/GST credit,” says Bailey.
 “As long as you file your return as well.”

-It could help boost your family tax return
+It could help boost your family’s tax return

-If your teen files their taxes and they have medical expenses, you can pool your medical expenses and have one person (usually a parent) claim them all together.
-This may help lower your taxes.
+Filing your taxes could also help lower your family’s tax return.
+For example, if you have medical expenses, you can pool those expenses and have one person (usually a parent) claim them all together.
+This may help lower their taxes.

-In addition, if your teen attends post-secondary school and receives a tuition slip, they probably don’t need to claim the credit, unless they’ve made enough income.
-Instead, your teen can transfer that amount over to a parent or guardian to use as a tax credit instead.
+If you’re already attending post-secondary school and receive a tuition slip, you may not want to claim the credit, unless you’ve made enough income that year.
+Instead, you can transfer that amount over to a parent or guardian to use as a tax credit.

 Brown letter board with white letters spelling out do your taxes by April 30

-What do teens need to file their taxes?
+What do teens need to file their taxes in Canada?

-Now you know why there are perks to your teen filing a tax return, here’s a checklist of things your teen could need when filing their tax return.
-Depending on their circumstances, they may need all or some of the following:
+Now you know why there are perks to filing a tax return, here’s a checklist of things youcould need to file a tax return as a teen.
+Depending on your circumstances, you may need all or some of the following:

-• Personal information—including their Social Insurance Number (SIN).
+• Personal information—including your Social Insurance Number (SIN).

-• T4 income slips—your teen should receive a T4 from each employer.
+• T4 income slips—you should receive a T4 from each employer.

 • A total amount from any cash tips or casual cash–in-hand work—teens should keep track of these amounts throughout the year.

-• T2202 Tuition and Enrollment Certificate, if they’re in post-secondary education.
-They may also be able to claim moving expenses for school, such as flights.
+• T2202 Tuition and Enrollment Certificate, if you’re enrolled in post-secondary education.
+You may also be able to claim moving expenses for school, such as flights.

-• T5 slip, if your teen has earned income over $50 on any investments.
+• T5 slip, if you are old enough to invest and only if have earned an income over $50 on any investments in 2023.

-How to file your child’s taxes for free
+How to file your taxes in Canada as a teen

-Your teen doesn’t need to hire an accountant to file a return.
-Here’s how they can file their taxes for free:
+You don’t need to hire an accountant to file a return.
+Here’s how you can file your taxes in Canada:

 NETFILE

 NETFILE is an electronic tax-filing service available through the CRA.
-It will let your teens do their personal taxes online free of charge.
+It will let you do your personal taxes online free of charge.

 Benefits of filing your taxes online include: